carp-lang/Carp/docs/Memory.md

   the memory management system decides it's safe to deallocate the memory associated with a value of the type that implements this interface.

+When you define a type directly in Carp code, using `deftype` Carp will *automatically implement the delete interface for you*.
+As a consequence, any type that you declare using `deftype` will be managed by the memory management system.
+In the most cases, this automatic management of user defined types is beneficial.
+You can always redefine `delete` for your type if you need to write a custom memory deallocation routine.
+However, if you need to define a type that requires fine-grained control over its memory deallocation, it might be better to define both the type and its deallocation routines in C, and register them in Carp.

 The same conditions hold for [registered types][3] as well.
 If you register an external type defined in C, Carp won't manage it unless you provide an implementation of `delete` for the corresponding Carp type.
 See the [C interop